DScheglov/jsonschema-builder/readme.md

 # jsonschema-builder
-Command line tool for `mongoose-schema-jsonschema`
+Command line tool to generate JSON-schemas by the Mongoose model definition

 The tool puts to standard output stream the json schema or an array of such schemas.